Is It Safe to Eat Green Bananas?

 Most of us leave green bananas on the counter until they’ve ripened to a nice yellow color.
 However, we may be missing out on some important nutrients and interesting flavors.

-Green bananas may also help with blood sugar control.
+- Blood Sugar: Green bananas may also help with blood sugar control.
 Green bananas contain pectin and resistant starch; both of these substances have been found to reduce blood sugar levels after meals.
-This is especially important for those with type 2 diabetes.
+This is especially important for those with Type 2 diabetes.

 If you’d like to try adding green bananas to your diet, do it slowly.
 Because they are so high in fiber, eating green bananas can lead to bloating and gas.